preston4896/ECTranslator/README.md

 If the web site is not live, run `NodeJS` on the server.
 Otherwise if you do not have access to the server, please contact us.

-To launch the website, go to the browser and enter http://server162.site:53754/ECTranslator.html.
+To launch the website, go to the browser and enter http://server162.site:53754/ECTlogin.html.

 ## API queries

+#### NOTE: Users must sign in to Google to query APIs.

-You may insert API query into the URL address to receive data in JSON format.
+Users may insert API query into the URL address to receive data in JSON format.

-To insert a query, add a backslash after the port number, then enter the appropriate query key word for the specific data.
+To insert a query, add a slash after the port number, then enter the appropriate query key word for the specific data.

 For example: